Those who master large-scale software delivery will define the economic landscape of the 21st century.

 Strategy and Investment Funding ensures that the entire portfolio is aligned and funded to create and maintain the solutions needed to meet business targets.
 It requires the cooperation of Business Owners, portfolio stakeholders, technologists, and Enterprise Architects.

 Agile Portfolio Operations coordinates and supports decentralized program execution, enabling operational excellence.
-It requires the cooperation of the Agile Project Management Office/Lean-Agile Center of Excellence (PMO/LACE) and Communities of Practice (CoPs) for Release Train Engineers (RTEs) and Scrum Masters.
+It requires the cooperation of the Agile Product Management Office/Lean-Agile Center of Excellence (APMO/LACE) and Communities of Practice (CoPs) for Release Train Engineers (RTEs) and Scrum Masters.

 Lean Governance manages spending, audit and compliance, forecasting expenses, and measurement.
 It requires the engagement of the Agile PMO/LACE, Business Owners, and Enterprise Architects.

 Even with the competencies above, the enterprises must be able to change quickly to respond to the challenges and opportunities that today’s rapidly evolving markets present.
 This requires more flexibility and adaptability than the hierarchical operating system is likely to be able to muster.
 Again, we turn to the second operating system for help.
 SAFe helps businesses address these challenges with Organizational Agility, which is expressed in three dimensions (Figure 12):

 Lean-Thinking People and Agile Teams – This state occurs when everyone involved in solution delivery is trained in Lean and Agile methods and embraces and embodies the values, principles, and practices.